-- Develop their research skills. - Examine how scientific and technological principles are applied to management practices used in primary production. - Examine a range of factors that influence the profitability of primary production in New Zealand. - Explain how physical factors of the environment can affect plant production. - Examine the impact of primary production management practices on the environment. - Undertake an investigation on plants or animals.
+- Develop their research skills. - Examine how scientific and technological principles are applied to management practices used in primary production. - · Examine a range of factors that influence the profitability of primary production in New Zealand. - Explain how physical factors of the environment can affect plant production. - Examine the impact of primary production management practices on the environment. - Undertake an investigation on plants or animals.

-AS91289 4 Credits Carry out an extended practical agricultural or horticultural investigation (L1 Literacy standard and L1 numeracy) AS91293 5 Credits Demonstrate understanding of livestock reproductive technologies (L1 Literacy standard) AS91298 4 Credits Report on the environmental impact of the production of a locally produced primary product (L1 Literacy standard)

-AS91290 4 Credits Demonstrate understanding of techniques used to modify physical factors of the environment for plant production (L1 Literacy standard) AS91294 4 Credits Demonstrate understanding of management practices influencing livestock growth and development (L1 Literacy standard)
+AS91289 4 Credits Carry out an extended practical agricultural or horticultural investigation (Level 1 Literacy standard and Level 1 Numeracy).
+AS91293 5 Credits Demonstrate understanding of livestock reproductive technologies (Level 1 Literacy standard).
+AS91298 4 Credits Report on the environmental impact of the production of a locally produced primary product (Level 1 Literacy standard).
+Externally Assessed Achievement Standards AS91290 4 Credits Demonstrate understanding of techniques used to modify physical factors of the environment for plant production (Level 1 Literacy standard).
+AS91294 4 Credits Demonstrate understanding of management practices influencing livestock growth and development (Level 1 Literacy standard).

 Level 3 Agriculture is an academic course with in-depth case studies on local farming operations.
-The students will study the market requirements, production processes and environmental considerations involved in growing produce to feed the ever-expanding world population.
+The students will study the market requirements, production processes, and environmental considerations involved in growing produce to feed the ever-expanding world population.